smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_std.md

-# BenchSpy - Standard Loki metrics
+# BenchSpy - Standard Loki Metrics

-> [!NOTE]
+> [!WARNING]
 > This example assumes you have access to Loki and Grafana instances.
-If you don't
-> find out how to launch them using CTFv2's [observability stack](../../../framework/observability/observability_stack.md).
+If you don't, learn how to launch them using CTFv2's [observability stack](../../../framework/observability/observability_stack.md).

-Our Loki example, will vary from the previous one in just a couple of details:
+In this example, our Loki workflow will differ from the previous one in just a few details:
-* generator will have Loki config
+- The generator will include a Loki configuration.
-* standard query executor type will be `benchspy.StandardQueryExecutor_Loki`
+- The standard query executor type will be `benchspy.StandardQueryExecutor_Loki`.
-* we will cast all results to `[]string`
+- All results will be cast to `[]string`.
-* and calculate medians for all metrics
+- We'll calculate medians for all metrics.

 Ready?

+## Step 1: Define a New Load Generator

-Let's define new load generation first:
+Let's start by defining a new load generator:

 ```go
 label := "benchspy-std"